ash/raku-course/essentials/running-programs/exercises/hello-me/solution/index.md

 ## Discussion

 There’s no doubt you managed to create this program.
-Nevetheless, remember that there are often more than one way to implement it.
+Nevertheless, remember that there is often more than one way to implement it.

 {% include nav.html %}